-Provost Michael Kotlikoff and Graduate School Dean Barbara Knuth responded to questions and concerns of many graduate and professional students around the university’s plans to provide hybrid instruction for the Fall 2020 semester.
+Provost Michael Kotlikoff and former Graduate School Dean Barbara Knuth responded to questions and concerns of many graduate and professional students around the university’s plans to provide hybrid instruction for the Fall 2020 semester.

 University policy indicates that graduate students will continue to receive their stipends if they become ill or have to quarantine or isolate for another reason.
 What is the protocol for when a member of a teaching assistant’s family or household becomes sick?
 Specifically, will there be a guarantee that stipends will not be interrupted or withheld if students need to take time off, for example, to care for or grieve a loved one or to isolate themselves if a member of their household becomes ill?

 Graduate students will likely be working more than the standard 20 hours to ensure safety protocols are being followed, to help undergraduates through mental health crises, to assist with transitions to online instruction, and to cover for each other in the case of illness, among other possibilities.
 How will this extra work be compensated?

 Graduate students have identified major concerns with the current opt-out policy for in-person activity, and many departments have adopted their own opt-in policies to provide graduate students with the autonomy to decide whether they feel safe coming to campus.
 We have linked 18 examples of such policies above and urge the Graduate School to follow suit.
 Will the Graduate School implement a universal opt-in policy at the university level?